noahehall/multicloud/opensource/apache/tinkerpop.md

 ## Gremlin

-- graph traversal (query) language
+- graph traversal and query language
 - a functional, data-flow language that enables users to succinctly express complex traversals on (or queries of) their application's property graph.
 Every Gremlin traversal is composed of a sequence of (potentially nested) steps.

 ### Data Model

 - vertices: entity nodes
 - edges: relationships connecting nodes
-- properties: represent and store data
+- properties: represent and store data for both edges and vertices
 - labels: attached to vertices and edges

 ### console